Comp Air 9

 The Comp Air 9 is a turboprop, high-wing, cantilever monoplane with tricycle landing gear produced as a kit for amateur construction by Comp Air.

 Design and development

 The aircraft is built from carbon fiber and is powered by a Honeywell TPE331-10 turboprop powerplant of 1000 hp or similar engine.

 Operational history

 In 2011 there was one Comp Air 9 reported as having been completed.
 By August 2022, the US Federal Aviation Administration reported none registered.
 The factory prototype had been registered in 2008 and de-registered in 2018 as its registry had expired and was not renewed.
-It is possible that no examples of the type remain.
+There is at least one example flying in Brazil using the PR-ZJM registration.